Kraken-CI/website/docs/schema.md

 - `destination` - a destination folder for the repository; it is optional
 - `ssh-key` - a name of a secret that holds SSH username and key for ssh-agent
 - `access-token` - an access token for GitLab use case
+- `git_cfg` - a dictionary with Git config that is passed to -c of the clone command

 Example: